deuspaul/AgenticAiForDevSecOps/lab1.md

 3. Let’s test out ‘one-shot prompting’.
     Select OpenAI GPT-4.1-nano then click on compare and select OpenAI GPT-4.1

-    !!!  note if no models appear in the dropdown, click on any of the models at the bottom part of the ‘Welcome to GitHub Models’ screen.
+    📝 **Note:** if no models appear in the dropdown, click on any of the models at the bottom part of the ‘Welcome to GitHub Models’ screen.

     <br/>